-Glazed Chantenay carrots are quick & really easy to cook, naturally very sweet I cook them in a little brown sugar & lots of butter.
+Glazed Chantenay carrots are quick & really easy to cook, naturally sweet; I cook them in a little brown sugar, thyme and lots of butter.

 Glazed Baby Carrots